- Our auction types both have a pre-bidding period of 4 to 7 days, followed by the final bidding at the advertised time.

 If your bid is successful, you will receive a confirmation email, followed by an invoice after the auction has ended.
 Your invoice will advise you information about payment and collection.

-No, all bidding on our auctions is ex GST.
+For all of our auctions, your bid amount is ex GST.

 GST, if applicable, will be added at invoicing.
 Some sales may not have GST added if the Vendor is not registered for GST.